 Additional things to note when preparing for a hurricane is to know if you live in an evacuation area and if your home is vulnerable to storm surges, flooding and wind.
 There are many websites and Apps that track these local weather patterns and send alerts, and of course the National Weather Service is good to follow.
 The National Hurricane Center recommends checking hazard risks with FEMA’s Map Portal and flood risks with the FloodSmart.gov portal, both great resources to have on hand in the case of a storm.
 The NHC also suggests making a list of contacts that can provide information or help when needed including emergency management offices; county law enforcement; county public safety fire/rescue; state, county and city/town government; local hospitals; local utilities; local American Red Cross; local TV stations; local radio stations; and your property insurance agent.
 Developing a plan of action, including putting together a basic supplies kit as well as emergency plans for your family members, pets, and boats, and considering location plans should you need to evacuate, will help you and your family to feel more confident about the situation.

-Our goal at Wolf & Pravato is to empower each of our clients with the knowledge needed to take the proper steps before, during and after a major storm.
+Our goal at the Law Offices of Wolf & Pravato is to empower each of our clients with the knowledge needed to take the proper steps before, during and after a major storm.
 We want to help keep you safe and protected, and make sure that any damages are taken care of.